 You can make a discovery assessment:

-- within 4 years of the end of the relevant AP where the loss of tax is not due to careless or deliberate behaviour
+- 4 years from the end of the AP in which the further liability to tax arises where the loss of tax is not due to careless or deliberate behaviour

-- within 6 years from the end of the relevant AP where the loss of tax is due to careless behaviour of the company or agent
+- 6 years from the end of the AP in which the further liability to tax arises where the loss of tax is due to careless behaviour of the company or agent

-- within 20 years of the end of the relative AP where the loss of tax is due to deliberate behaviour of the company or agent.
+- 20 years from the end of the AP in which the further liability to tax arises where the loss of tax is due to deliberate behaviour of the company or agent.

 For further information, refer to the Compliance Handbook at CH56200 onwards.